tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 -->

 ## The `render()` Method and the `request` Context
 When writing views we have used a number of different methods, the preferred way is to use the Django shortcut method `render()`.
 The `render()` method requires that you pass through the `request` as the first argument.
-The `request` context houses a lot of information regarding the session, the user, etc, see the [Official Django Documentation on Request objects](https://docs.djangoproject.com/en/2.0/ref/request-response/#httprequest-objects).
-By passing the `request` through to the template mean that you will also have access to such information when creating templates.
-In the next chapter we will access information about the `user` - but for now check through all of your views and make sure that they have been implemented using the `render()` method.
+The `request` context houses a lot of information regarding the session (including information about the user, for example).
+Refer to the [official Django Documentation on Request objects](https://docs.djangoproject.com/en/2.1/ref/request-response/#httprequest-objects).

+By passing the `request` through to the template, this means that you will also have access to such information when creating templates.
+In the next chapter, we will access information about the `user` -- but for now, check through all of your views and make sure that they have been implemented using the `render()` method.
 Otherwise, your templates won't have the information we need later on.

-I> ### Render and Context
+I> ### `render()` and Context
 I> As a quick example of the checks you must carry out, have a look at the `about()` view.
 Initially, this was implemented with a hard-coded string response, as shown below.
-Note that we only send the string - we don't make use of the request passed as the `request` parameter.
+Note that we only send the string -- we don't make use of the request passed as the `request` parameter.
 I>
 I> {lang="python",linenos=off}
 I> 	def about(request):
 I> 	    return HttpResponse('Rango says: Here is the about page.
 I> 	                         <a href="/rango/">Index</a>')
 I>
 I> To employ the use of a template, we call the `render()` function and pass through the `request` object.
-This will allow the template engine to access information such as the request type (e.g. `GET`/`POST`), and information relating to the user's status (have a look at [Chapter 9](#chapter-user)).
+This will allow the template engine to access information such as the request type (e.g. `GET`/`POST`), and information relating to the user's status (have a look at [the user authentication chapter](#chapter-user)).
 I>
 I> {lang="python",linenos=off}
 I> 	def about(request):
 I> 	    # prints out whether the method is a GET or a POST I> 	    print(request.method)
 I> 	    # prints out the user name, if no one is logged in it prints `AnonymousUser` I> 	    print(request.user)
 I> 	    return render(request, 'rango/about.html', {})
 I>
 I> Remember, the last parameter of `render()` is the context dictionary with which you can use to pass additional data to the Django template engine.
 As we have no additional data to give to the template, we pass through an empty dictionary, `{}`.
 Alternatively, we can simply take the third parameter off completely.

 ## Custom Template Tags
 It would be nice to show the different categories that users can browse through in the sidebar on each page.
 Given what we have learnt so far, we could do the following: